phu0ngng/nccl/doc/source/usage/p2p.rst

 ========================

 (Since NCCL 2.29)
-One-sided communication enables ranks to directly write to remote memory without explicit participation from the target process.
-These operations require the target memory to be pre-registered using :c:func:`ncclCommWindowRegister`.
+One-sided communication enables a rank to write data to remote memory using :c:func:`ncclPutSignal` without requiring the target rank to issue a matching operation.
+The target memory must be pre-registered using :c:func:`ncclCommWindowRegister`.
+Point-to-point synchronization can be achieved by having the target rank call :c:func:`ncclWaitSignal` to wait for signals.

-Put and wait (ping-pong)
+Multiple :c:func:`ncclPutSignal` calls can be grouped using :c:func:`ncclGroupStart` and :c:func:`ncclGroupEnd`.
+Operations to different peers or contexts within a group may execute concurrently and complete in any order.
+The completion of :c:func:`ncclGroupEnd` guarantees that all operations in the group have achieved completion.
+Operations to the same peer and context are executed in order: both data delivery and signal updates on the remote peer follow the program order.

+Below are a few examples of classic one-sided communication patterns used by parallel applications.

+PutSignal and WaitSignal
 ------------------------

-A detailed ping-pong pattern using :c:func:`ncclPutSignal` with signaling and :c:func:`ncclWaitSignal`.
+A ping-pong pattern using :c:func:`ncclPutSignal` and :c:func:`ncclWaitSignal`.
 This example shows the full setup including memory allocation and window registration:

 .. code:: C